feliquisds/debloat/README.md

 - **com.samsung.android.dkey:** required(?) for Samsung Wallet

-- **com.samsung.android.intellivoiceservice**: required for document scanning in the camera
+- **com.samsung.android.intellivoiceservice:** required for document scanning in the camera

 - **com.android.uwb.resources** and **com.sec.android.emergencylauncher:** required unless you want a bootloop and factory reset